dooxmail/ema-sdk-php/README.md

 PHP Client
 ================
-This is the PHP Client for MailWizz's API.
+This is the PHP Client for DooxMail's API.

 ### Install
 You can either download latest version of the code or you can install it via composer as follows: